chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Cathy Deng joined Chi Hack Night because she digs because she digs cross-pollination!
+Cathy Deng joined Chi Hack Night because she digs cross-pollination!
 Unlike most tech meetups, ChiHackNight is defined by a mission rather than by any particular technology or industry - that makes room for lotsa interdisciplinary convos between academics, organizers, data nerds, designers, etc.

 **What are you presenting at the Summit?**